wxGlade/wxGlade/sphinx/intro.rst

 wxGlade attempts to be accessible not only via mouse and screen but also via keyboard and screen readers.

-Accessibility and usability go hand in hand.
+Keep in mind for your own applications that accessibility and usability go hand in hand.
+Keep your user intefaces simple and straightforward.

 If you are using a screen reader like NVDA or JAWS: